AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

 * Column 7 is the CNVtype.
 In this case, it is either DUP or DEL
 * Column 8 is the Sample name
 * Column 9 contains the name of of the files (`manta-cnvkit` `manta-freec` `cnvkit-freec`) that made up the **consensus** CNV.

-## Running the pipeline

-To run the entire pipeline, make sure to have the latest release of the three input files mentioned in the Overview section.
-Go to OpenPBTA-analysis/analyses/copy_number_consensus_call and run `bash run_consensus_call.sh`